 ABSTRACT

 Adjuvant radiotherapy following breast conserving surgery has been an important component of the standard of care for early breast cancer.
-Improvements in breast cancer care mean that local relapse rates have fallen substantially over recent decades.
+Improvements in breast cancer care have resulted in a substantial reduction in local relapse rates over recent decades..
 Although the proportional benefits of adjuvant radiotherapy are similar for different prognostic risk groups of patients, the absolute benefits depend on risk of relapse and therefore vary considerably between prognostic groups.
 Radiotherapy is not without risk and for some patients at very low risk of relapse the risks of radiotherapy may outweigh the benefit leading to potential overtreatment.

 Randomised controlled trial (RCT) evidence demonstrates that omission of radiotherapy in low risk early breast cancer does not reduce overall survival or increase breast cancer mortality and local recurrences are salvageable.
 Despite this there has not been a change in practice regarding omission of radiotherapy.
 Reasons for this may include challenges in patient selection.
 Recent advances in immunohistochemistry and genomic profiling may improve risk stratification and development of biomarkers to directed therapies.

-Several RCTS have quantified the benefit of radiotherapy in reducing local relapse.
+Several RCTs have quantified the benefit of radiotherapy in reducing local relapse.
 Where a treatment benefit is known but is considered to be so small not to be clinically relevant then alternatives to RCT may be considered to answer the question of need.
 This is because we can assess risk against a fixed ‘absolute’ boundary rather than needing a randomised comparator.
 The prospective cohort study is an alternative to the RCT design to answer the question of need for radiotherapy.

 The feasibility of recruitment into biomarker directed de-escalation studies will become apparent as more studies open.
 The challenge is to determine if we are able to accurately risk stratify patients and avoid unnecessary toxicity thereby tailoring the need for adjuvant breast radiotherapy on an individual patient basis.